magpylib/magpylib/docs/_pages/docu/docu_magpylib.md

 :::
 ::::

-The tutorial {ref}`gallery-tutorial-paths` shows intuative good practice examples of the important functionality described in this section.
+The tutorial {ref}`gallery-tutorial-paths` shows intuitive good practice examples of the important functionality described in this section.

 <!-- ################################################################## -->